fperron-kt88/fx-portfolio/_posts/2024-12-18-cordic-module-optimisation.md

     D -->| Rotated \n bar graph| E
 ```

-The angle of the roll is fed into the a cordic module to compute separate
+The angle of the roll is fed into a cordic module to compute separate
 sin and cos values.
 These values are then fed into the hdmi module to
 prepare a rotation matrix used to properly rotate the pixels to display.

 The CORDIC - (COordinate Rotation DIgital Computer) algorithm was
 selected for the task of finding the cos and sin of an angle because it
-is an intersting case of very efficient mathematical optimisation as
+is an interesting case of very efficient mathematical optimisation as
 an iterative process that is very well suited for FPGA implementation
 in a FSM (Finite State Machine) using only additions and bit shifts to
 replace multiplication.
 It is very efficient in that very few resources
 are required.
 The algorithm can be tuned to reach high precision when
 required.
 We typically reach a precision of 0.0001 or better with this
 implementation.

 The idea here is to present first the basic mathematical optimization.
 A
-fixed point implementation is described next with acompanying verilog.
+fixed point implementation is described next with accompanying verilog.

 ## Inspiration

 The material here is inspired from an excellent in depth article[^1].

 [^1]: [All about circuits, an introduction to the cordic algorithm](https://www.allaboutcircuits.com/technical-articles/an-introduction-to-the-cordic-algorithm/)